 Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which capital outlays differed from depreciation and amortization expense.
+This is the amount by which capital outlays exceeded depreciation and amortization expense:

-Capital outlay 40,935

-Depreciation and amortization expense (26,534) 14,401
+Capital Outlay 124,536 Depreciation and amortization expense (638,189)

 Revenues are recognized using the full accrual basis of accounting in the government-wide statements.
 However, revenues are recognized when they are measurable and available in the governmental funds.
+These revenues did not meet the recognition criteria during the current year and, therefore, were not reported in the governmental funds.

-Increase in long term liabilities is revenue in the governmental funds, but a decrease or repayment of such payables reduces liabilities in the statement of net position.
+Increase in long term debt is revenue in the governmental funds, but a decrease or repayment of such payables reduces liabilities in the statement of net position.